FIRST-Tech-Challenge/ftcdocs/docs/source/apriltag/vision_portal/apriltag_library/apriltag-library.rst

 The Easy Way
 ~~~~~~~~~~~~

 Let’s start with… no Library!
-If your OpMode will use only the FTC
+If your OpMode will use only the current
-defaults, no Library action is needed.
+season defaults, no Library action is needed.

 Simply create the AprilTagProcessor as follows: